yesyes0649/steamnetsock-patch/README.md

 # To use

+**WARNING:** Do not use this fix with games that have anti-cheat.
+This fix scans and modifies game memory, which any anti-cheat solution will easily detect.
+You have been warned.

 - Download the fix from releases, or build it from source
   - To build, run `gcc -O3 -shared -fPIC -o fix.so steamclient_audit.c -ldl`